 Per County policy, agricultural land may be converted to non-agricultural uses only where a clear and immediate need can be demonstrated, such as requirements for urban housing, commercial facilities, or employment opportunities.
 Further, no agricultural land designated exempt shall be removed from the agriculture category except where needed for use by a public agency, for geothermal purposes, where a mapping error may have occurred, or where a clear long-term economic benefit to the County can be demonstrated through the planning and environmental review process.
 As discussed under Impact 4.2-1, although the project would convert lands mapped as Important Farmland, and although fallow, technically available for agricultural production, the project site is located within the Renewable Energy Zone and is, therefore, considered an appropriate use in this area.
 Additionally, the applicant is required to prepare a site-specific reclamation plan for the project site.
-Additionally, the County is requiring Mitigation Measure AG-1b to ensure that post-restoration of the project-facility result in no net reduction in Farmland of Statewide or Local Importance.
+Additionally, the County is requiring Mitigation Measure AG-1b to ensure that post-restoration of the project-facility (southern parcel only) result in no net reduction in Farmland of Statewide or Local Importance.
 These measures in conjunction with project design features would be required to ensure the project's consistency with applicable County General Plan goals and objectives.
 With implementation of Mitigation Measure AG-1b, this impact would be reduced to a level less than significant.

 Development of the project would not contribute to a "leapfrogging" pattern of development as the project site is located on the eastern fringe of agricultural lands, and is within the Renewable Energy Overlay zone.
-The use of the agricultural land is not considered permanent given that the project applicant will be conditioned to restore the project site back to preexisting (pre-project) conditions.
+The use of the agricultural land is not considered permanent given that the project applicant will be conditioned to restore the project site (southern parcel only) back to preexisting (pre-project) conditions.
+The reclamation plan shall specify that, for the northern parcel, only decommissioning is required (no reclamation or restoration is needed), as this parcel is currently utilized, in part, by the Midway Substation, has not been farmed for over 10 years and would continue in this current condition should the solar facility be removed.
 In this context, the project would be consistent with applicable General Plan policies and is considered less than significant.